Expect The Unexpected: Unusual STD Risk Factors

 - The number of bars/clubs in your zip code

 For most young people, plenty of nightlife in the vicinity of their home is a good thing.
 It shouldn’t be, though, because a higher number of bars and clubs within a zip code directly affects the chances of catching HIV if you live in that zip code.
-Not only do more drinking holes equate to a higher prevalence of HIV, it’s a whopping 1.5 percent increase in HIV prevalence for every bar.
+Not only do more drinking holes equate to a higher prevalence of HIV, but it’s also a whopping 1.5 percent increase in HIV prevalence for every bar.
 In an area with a really dense population (which is another risk factor), this means a lot of people are having risky sex.

 - Becoming a sex worker before your 20th birthday

-Sex work is always a risk factor for STDs because multiple sex partners is part of the job, but women under the age of 20 are more susceptible to HIV in the line of duty than their over-20 counterparts.
+Sex work is always a risk factor for STDs because multiple sex partners are part of the job, but women under the age of 20 are more susceptible to HIV in the line of duty than their over-20 counterparts.
 Younger sex workers may have a harder time insisting on condom use or protecting themselves from attack because they’re immature or inexperienced.
 In addition to lacking the skills to negotiate and control the situation when having sex for money, this increased risk could also possibly be due to larger areas of cervical ectopy in young women, which facilitates a higher rate of STD transmission.

 - Your buddies